 Bibles for Children was founded by Ted Hudson BEM in July 1997 to advance the understanding of the Christian Faith through the provision of Children’s Bibles and Bible related materials to children in Primary Schools.
 Since its establishment the charity has provided Bibles to well over half a million children in over 2,300 schools throughout the United Kingdom.
 To enable the charity to achieve its aims, a small sponsorship of

-50 pence per pupil is needed from schools or supportive organisations such as local churches, but there are no carriage or other charges involved.
+50 pence for each pupil receiving a Bible is needed from schools or supportive organisations such as local churches, but there are no carriage or other charges involved.

 Of the three Bibles given, The Children’s Bible is the one most requested.
 It has some 300 stories from the Bible, re-told in simple sentences and printed in large type with lively, colourful illustrations on every page.
 It is an ideal introduction to the Bible for young children and is usually given to pupils in Years 2, 3, 4 and 5.
 There is a Welsh edition, Beibl Y Plant, and over 10,000 Welsh speaking children have received this edition.

 The Rainbow Good News Bible is suitable for Year 6 pupils, (Years P6 & P7 in Scotland and N.Ireland,) and is widely used with young people.
-Highly approved by all denominations, it is the complete Bible in simple everyday language, with an introduction to each book of the Bible along with colour illustrations, maps, charts and hundreds of line drawings by Anne Vallaton.
+Highly approved by all denominations, it is the complete Bible in simple everyday language, with an introduction to each book of the Bible along with colour illustrations, maps, charts and hundreds of line drawings by Annie Vallotton.

 For a larger version CLICK HERE